arekon7/AutomationApiTask/README.md

 These areas were chosen to cover because this is main basic functionality of current API.
 Some tests (test data) are intentionally designed to fail.

+Setup and Run Instructions

+1. Download source code from GitLab: https://github.com/arekon7/AutomationApiTask
+2. Open "AutomationApiTask" Project with IntelliJ or simmilar IDE
+3. In directory "./src/main/java/com/apitesting/" are located: TestData, BaseClass, common parameters, methods, reporting classes, messages
+4. In directory "./src/test/java/com.qa.rest.tests./" is located test suite "GetWeatherDataTest.java" with test cases.
+5. In order to run tests Maven dependencies in "./pom.xml" should be synchronized

+Run Tests
+1. Open test suite (GetWeatherDataTest.java)
+2. Run "GetWeatherDataTest" to run all test cases
+3. You can also run each test case separately
+4. After test run Extent report is generated in: "./test-report/TestReport.html".